jw2249a/2017-bayes-audit/2017-code/README.md

 not "win elections".
 The winner may be a selection id that starts with a plus sign (``+``), which denotes a write-in candidate.

-When a contest outcome specifies multiple winners, they are listed in additional columns.
-We assume that if there are multiple winners, that the order of these winners may be important.
+When a contest outcome gives multiple winners, they are listed in additional columns.
+We assume that if there are multiple winners, that the order of these winners is important.

 A contest outcome need not be a single selection id, or a sequence of selection ids.
 It may be a sequence of ids that don't appear on the ballot, representing special situations, such as

-    ``-Tied,    John Smith,    Mary Jones``
+    -Tied,    John Smith,    Mary Jones

 Or perhaps the outcome could be very different than the selection ids.
 Perhaps the outcome is a food type, such as ``Chinese``, when the votes